teddynguyen2/unit-3/README.md

 # Description

-This multivariate data captures the area (km²), median income (€), GDP in billions, percentage of GDP, GDP per capita, and HDI (Human Development Index) of 19 autonomous communities in Spain, visualized as a choropleth map with a supporting bar chart.
+This multivariate data set captures the area (km²), median income (€), GDP in billions, percentage of GDP, GDP per capita, and HDI (Human Development Index) of the autonomous communities in Spain, visualized as a choropleth map with a supporting bar chart.

 # Citations